 People who suffer from impostor syndrome may be less likely to advocate for themselves when negotiating salary or other benefits when they’re offered a new job.
 Why is that?
 It’s because they don’t feel they deserve it.

 Such folks may feel lucky to be offered any job at all and, therefore, believe that whatever they’re offered initially must be fair and market-appropriate.
 However, most employers leave some room in their budgets because they expect you to negotiate.
-And since any future merit or COLA increases will be based on your starting salary, it is to your benefit to make that initial amount as commensurate as possible with your skill set and value to the company.
+And since any future merit or cost of living increases will be based on your starting salary, it is to your benefit to make that initial amount as commensurate as possible with your skill set and value to the company.

 Solution: Quantify your contribution